troelskn/webwork/README.markdown

 If you pick "View Source" in your browser, you'll notice that there are some additional markup in the output.
 Specifically the main `<head>` and `<body>` boilerplate stuff.
 This is generated from a *layout*  file.
 In this case, the default layout is used.
 See in `handlers/default_layout.php`.
 If you don't want a layout to be rendered, you can disable it by calling:

-    set_layout(false);
+    document()->setLayout(false);

 Or if you want a different layout, you can do so with:

-    set_layout('funky');
+    document()->setLayout('funky');

 In which case the file `handlers/funky_layout.php` will be used instead.

 As you may have guessed, there are a couple more helpers for putting stuff in the document layout.
-The function `add_script` adds an external javascript file reference, and `add_onload` adds a piece of inline javascript code to be executed on document load.
+The function `addScript` adds an external javascript file reference, and `addOnload` adds a piece of inline javascript code to be executed on document load.

 A final, useful function to use in rendering output, is the `render` function.
 Calling it will execute (include) a handler and return the output.
 This is used for small snippets of reusable code.